lunelson/sass-list-maps/README.md

 );
 ```

-It should be clear that these 'list-maps' and ruby-sass' native maps are very similar—in fact they are in principle the same (native maps are a special type of list).
-For this reason it was possible to reverse engineer the map functions of ruby-sass' 3.3+ to use the SassScript 'list' data-type.
+It should be clear that 'list-maps' and ruby-sass 'native' maps are very similar—in fact, they are in principle the same.
+For this reason it was possible to reverse engineer the map functions of ruby-sass' 3.3+ to use the SassScript `list` data-type.
+Moreover, as with native maps in ruby-sass, list functions (e.g. `nth()`, `index()`) can be used on list-maps, since they are still lists.

 ### The Functions

-These functions have the same names as the map functions in ruby-sass >= 3.3.x, which means that if they were used in ruby-sass 3.3.x or higher they would conflict.
-Therefore, the following code assume a sass environment of either ruby-sass < 3.3.x or libsass.
-Also, as with native maps in ruby-sass, native list functions (e.g. `nth()`, `index()`) can also be used on list-maps since they are still lists.
+These functions have the same names as the built-in map functions in ruby-sass >= 3.3.x, which means that if they were used in ruby-sass 3.3.x or higher they would conflict with (or at least overwrite) the built-in ones.
+Therefore, the following code assume you are using either ruby-sass 3.2.x or earlier, or libsass (currently 2.1b).

 #### Core (matching the ruby-sass 3.3.x native map functions)